Aloe arborescens Mill.

 Aloe arborescens subsp. arborescens, Aloe fructicosa, Aloe perfoliata var. arborescens, Catevala arborescens

-Aloe arborescens is a large, multi-headed, sprawling succulent up to 10 feet (3 m) tall, with many, up to 18 inches (45 cm) wide rosettes of narrow, soft-toothed, margined, dull green, yellowish or sometimes blue-green leaves.
-Deep orange, almost red (there are also pure yellow forms) flowers hang tightly on unbranched inflorescence that rises up to 2 feet (60 cm) above the foliage.
+Aloe arborescens is a large, sprawling succulent up to 10 feet (3 m) tall, with many, up to 18 inches (45 cm) wide rosettes of narrow, soft-toothed, margined, dull green, yellowish or sometimes blue-green leaves.
+The flowers are deep orange, almost red (there are also pure yellow forms) and hang tightly on unbranched inflorescence that rises up to 2 feet (60 cm) above the foliage.

 How to Grow and Care